-The Department of Art and Design offers undergraduate instruction leading to a baccalaureate degree in art (BA in Art) with concentrations in art history, studio art, and art education.
+The School of Art and Design offers undergraduate instruction leading to a baccalaureate degree in art (BA in Art) with concentrations in art history, studio art, and art education.

 The studio art concentration offers the breadth of a liberal arts degree while also providing students with foundational art-making skills and development in a range of studio disciplines.
 The BA in Art; Art History and Studio Art concentrations require a minor.
 The Art Education concentration prepares students for licensure to teach art at the kindergarten through secondary school level.
 The Art Education concentration requires an Education minor.

 A baccalaureate degree in ﬁne art (BFA in Art), considered a professional degree, is available to students who are admitted to the program through a review process that includes a portfolio and transcript review, a written statement of goals, and an interview.
 Entering students pursuing the BFA degree must meet the 3.0 GPA requirement and be declared in a pre-admit status before they apply for full admission status.
 Students must apply between 60 and 80 credit hours.
 Transfer student application status will be reviewed on an individual basis.
 BFA students must maintain a 3.0 GPA or better to remain in the program.
 For more specific information regarding the review process, go to ualr.edu/art/welcome/bfa-admission.